“And into the forest I go, to lose my mind and to find my soul.”

 As a woman struggling with mental disorders, figuring out the sinister roots of my problems is a complex and exhausting endeavour.
 In Berlin’s forests, things became clearer.
 The mental state you inhabit becomes inescapable when the constant hum of people and distractions vanishes.
 Yet, this newfound clarity serves as a gentle guide, leading you not immediately, not directly, but at the pace you permit, towards understanding and healing.

-With Tender Green, I share my experiences with various psychiatric treatments I've undergone while building my new life as an immigrant living in Berlin.
+With Tender Green, I share my experiences with various psychiatric treatments I've undergone while building my life as an immigrant living in Berlin, and the ways I found resilience during the process.